 During your initial conversation, let the client know in plain language how you can solve their legal issue and detail the resolution time-frame and the costs.
 An in-person meeting is highly valuable and almost always better than an email or phone conversation.
 At an in-person meeting you can draft the engagement agreement, sign the client and get a retainer/deposit on the spot.

 The days where an attorney could add their name to the Yellow Pages and have business automatically flow through the door are gone.
-As you build your practice, remember that Magna Legal Services has tools that can make your practice operate more efficiently, like deposition scheduling services.
+As you build your practice, remember that Magna Legal Services has tools that can make your practice operate more efficiently, like deposition scheduling and record retrieval services.
 Be sure to keep Magna Legal Services at the top of your legal service provider list.